Lee Sidwell: 2002–03

-He joined newly formed club AFC Wimbledon ahead of the 2002–03 Combined Counties League season.
-He debuted for AFC Wimbledon during a 2–1 win against Sandhurst Town in their first ever league fixture on 17 August 2002, and he then scored his first goal for AFC Wimbledon during a 3–2 victory against Cove on 24 August 2002.
+He joined newly formed club AFC Wimbledon ahead of the 2002–03 Combined Counties League season alongside Danny Oakins.
+He debuted for AFC Wimbledon during their 3–2 win against Enfield Town in the inaugural Supporters Direct Cup on 12 August 2002 in which he also scored, and he also played during the 2–1 win against Sandhurst Town in their first ever league fixture on 17 August 2002.
+He then scored his first league goal for AFC Wimbledon during a 3–2 victory against Cove on 24 August 2002.